LindaOjo/Lindaojo.com/content/blog/articles/Getting-over-imposter-syndrome.md

 If you think the expectations are unrealistic, then, you are expecting too much of yourself and can ease up a bit.

 Setting unrealistic expectations is very common amongst new developers.
 For instance, expecting yourself to remember the syntax for every programming language is impractical.
-It's alright to google the simplest syntax.
+It's alright to google even the simplest syntax.

 <h3>Are you "deceiving" a lot of people?</h3>